Logical clock

 A logical clock is a mechanism for capturing chronological and causal relationships in a distributed system.
 Often, distributed systems may have no physically synchronous global clock.
 In many applications (such as distributed GNU make), if two processes never interact, the lack of synchronization is unobservable and in these applications it is enough for the processes to agree on the event ordering (i.e., logical clock) rather than the wall-clock time.
-The first logical clock implementation, the Lamport timestamps, was proposed by Leslie Lamport in 1978 (Turing Award in 2013).
+The idea of logical clocks is due to Leslie Lamport, who introduced it in 1978 with his system of timestamps.

 Local vs global time

 In logical clock systems each process has two data structures: logical local time and logical global time.
 Logical local time is used by the process to mark its own events, and logical global time is the local information about global time.
 A special protocol is used to update logical local time after each local event, and logical global time when processes exchange data.